OctopusDeploy/blog/blog/2023-06/deprecating-mono/index.md

 For the majority of our Mono users, the changes will be minor.
 There are potential impacts for some platforms and functionality after .NET Core compiled binaries or raw scripting become the only options.

-### ScriptCS
+### Scriptcs

 At the time of writing, we don't support scriptsc on the .NET Core version of Calamari, but updates scheduled for June 30, 2023, are due to change this.
-Read [our post about migrating from scriptcs to dotnet-script](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script) for our plans and [our workaround](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script#workaround), if this affects you.
+Read [our post about migrating from scriptcs to dotnet-script](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script) for our plans and [our workaround](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script#workaround) if this affects you.

 ### RHEL6